 - 2 Thai bird’s eye chilies roughly chopped

-- 1 tsp red chili powder preferably Kashmiri
+- 1 teaspoon red chili powder preferably Kashmiri

 - Juice of 1 lime

-- Put the roughly chopped onions, cilantro, and chilies in a food processor and grind till fine.
+- Put the roughly chopped onions, cilantro, and chilies in a food processor and grind until finely chopped.

 - Place the ground beef in a large bowl.
 Add salt and ground spices (garam masala powder, red chili powder, black pepper, cumin powder) and mix well.